robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 .red[Contain] the damage and recover to a normal level of operation as soon as possible
 ???
 Highlights:
-* The focus of the definition is on Assurance: Providing the _Basis for the Belief_
+* The focus of the definition is on Assurance: Providing the _Basis for the Belief_ in situations when it is impossible to examine all circumstances related to the threat environment
 * Software behavior is tied to it threat environment (avoid making general statements about secure software)
 * Account for known attacks
 * Acknowledge unknown attacks and plan for them.
 * Recover from failures --> This is "resiliency"
 # This is an outcome of Software Security Engineering

+* Question: So when are attacks successful?
 ---

 # Software Weakness